Isweet/plfa.github.io/src/plfa/part1/Induction.lagda.md

 and are associative, commutative, and distribute over one another.
 (You do not have to prove these properties.)

+ANSWER: The boolean operators AND /\ and OR.

 Give an example of an operator that has an identity and is associative but is not commutative.
 (You do not have to prove these properties.)

+ANSWER: Matrix Multiplication

 ## Associativity